CarretillaRoja/CR-Python-Binance/README.md

 * Trading Monitoring.py shows all trades on Binance on realtime.
 * Plot_klines.py plots one (1) week of 15-minutes klines, along with two EMAs.
 It also plots the volume and its SMA.
 From there, you can implement a risky stategy, based on crossing EMAs.
 * **(NEW!!)** Wallet Protector tracks your assets with a trailing stop-loss, so you can try to maximize your SL options.
 From here, you can either manually do it or add the code you need to do it automatically.
+* **(NEW!!)** X.A.V.I is a simulation PoC to see wether or not it makes sense to buy tokens after a little pump of X% and sell it after a fixed period of time.

 If you feel this code worthy, donations are appreciated:
 - ETH: 0x56daD39CCd190D343682a903e0793E7427ECF287